-- India is world’s third-largest consumer of fertilizers
+- India is the world’s third-largest consumer of fertilizers

 - India is highly import-dependent in the case of urea.
 Presently, India is importing about 80 lakh metric tonnes of urea out of total demand of 310 lakh metric tonnes

-- Maximize indigenous Urea Production to reduce import dependency and reduce subsidy burden on the government
+- Maximize indigenous Urea Production to reduce import dependency and reduce the subsidy burden on the government

 - Promote energy efficiency to reduce Carbon-footprint (via energy efficiency) to make Urea production environment friendly.
 [This will be done via revised specific energy consumption norms]

-- Make Urea production plant to adopt best technology available and become globally competitive
+- Make Urea production plant to adopt the best technology available and become globally competitive

 - Rationalization of Subsidy burden